jdhwpgmbca/pcapture/README.md

 ## Authentication and Authorization

-There's some quarkus.oidc prefixed properties in the application.properties file that will need to be uncommented to reenable Authentication and Authorization.
-And you'll also need to uncomment the @Authenticated annotation on the PacketCaptureResource class.
-That will reenable authentication in the application itself.
-There is some additional configuration that you'll need to do too.

-You'll need to change the port number of the keycloak server.
-Quarkus automaticaly runs a Keycloak server when it's run in quarkus:dev mode, but it's port is random, so you need to look over the server output to find the port number.
-You'll also need to login to the Keycloak server and delete the existing quarkus realm and create a new quarkus realm, importing this realm file here:
+To enable OpenID-connect authorization, you'll need to uncomment the @Authenticated annotation in the PacketCaptureResource class.
+And you'll need to update some of the settings in the application.properties file to point to your OpenID-connect authorization server.
+These settings my be commented, or uncommented.
+It won't make any difference unless the @Authenticated annotation is enabled.

+When Quarkus is running in dev mode, it automatically runs a Keycloak server - if you have a system with Docker running on it.
+The TCP port number the Keycloak server runs on is random, so you'll need to look at the server output to find the correct port to connect to.
+Once you connect to the Keycloak server, you can login with admin/admin.
+Then you will need to delete the Quarkus realm, and re-create it.
+During the re-creation, it will ask you if you want to import a file.
+Click on the button to do an import, and import the file from this GitHub site:

 https://github.com/quarkusio/quarkus-quickstarts/blob/main/security-openid-connect-quickstart/config/quarkus-realm.json

-(The credentials for the dev mode Keycloak server is admin, admin)

 The file creates a realm with some default passwords that the application has configured in it's application.properties file.
+These passwords are very bad, so you might want to update them right away.
+There's also a client secret that should be regenerated.
+Quarkus will use a different TCP port for Keycloak every time it starts, or restarts.
+So you might want to use docker to create a slightly more permanenent version of Keycloak for testing.

 One more point: Once the authorization is enabled, the tests will break.
 They haven't been designed to handle authorization yet.

-See also: Look at the end of this README.md file for details on testing with authorization enabled.

 ### Testing with Authorization Enabled